greendatalab/codash/projeto-experimental/projeto-experimental.md

 ![Altair example](./images/altair-viz-nb.png)

-# Agile sprints / Version 1 - cronograma
+# Agile sprints / Version 1 - schedule

 It was defined in our version planning that each epic will be solved in a single sprint of a week, separated into two projects, one for the Backend and one for the front end, proposing the following epics and development period.